florgard/lovela/DOC.md

 `#N` for signed integer types where `N` is the number of bits.
 1, 8, 16, 32 and 64 bits are supported.

-`#0N` for unsigned integer types where `N` is the number of bits.
+`#+N` for unsigned integer types where `N` is the number of bits.
 1, 8, 16, 32 and 64 bits are supported.

 `#.N` for floating point types where `N` is the number of bits.
 32 and 64 bits are supported.